l31g/coral/docs/final/markdown.md

 ### Project Timeline ###

 As explained above, the development of our compiler was heavily weighted toward the end of the semester.
-To wit, we include the graph of the team's commits to our git repo, as well as a chart of code additions versus deletions, below.
+To wit, we include the graph of the team's commits to our git repo, as well as a chart of code additions versus deletions, below. ![commits][] ![add_del][]

 [commits]: commits.png